A must-do when in Perth Western Australia, is to take a day trip to Fremantle – a lovely port city nearby full of so many great things to do!

 But by going on the bus you might miss seeing a few places, plus it is just in the city centre for probably only a quarter of the whole route, so I wouldn’t recommend it to be your main way to see Fremantle.

 The free Fremantle CAT bus goes all the way down to South Beach, so it’s great to hop on if you’re planning to head to the beach!

 How Do I Spend A Day In Fremantle?

 If you plan to walk around exploring Fremantle yourself on foot, the best way is to do a loop of the city centre.

-A good itinerary is starting at Fremantle Train Station: first head to the Whaling Tunnel, see Bathers Beach then head up to The Roundhouse.
+A good itinerary starts at Fremantle Train Station: First head to the Whaling Tunnel, see Bathers Beach then head up to The Roundhouse.